C2SP/wycheproof/README.md

 # Project Wycheproof

+Project Wycheproof is a [community managed](https://github.com/C2SP) repository of test vectors that can be used by cryptography library developers to test against known attacks, specification inconsistencies, and other various implementation bugs.

+Test vectors are maintained as JSON test vector data, with accompanying [JSON schema](https://json-schema.org/docs) files that document the structure of the test vector data.

 > [!NOTE]
 > Hello RWC 2024 attendees and others!
 Wycheproof recently moved to community
 > maintenance thanks to the shared efforts of Google and C2SP.